 First and foremost, with nepotism, the workplace environment becomes toxic, which can lead to increased stress among employees and can be detrimental to the company’s success.
 When the hired family members are not treated like the rest of the employees, these actions create a toxic environment.
 Also, it is difficult for other employees to work in this culture, and they feel uncomfortable.

-2. Poor productivity and decrease employee’s morale
+2. Poor productivity and decreased employee morale

 3. Organizational incompetency/ damages organization’s reputation